(Click the image above to view video of this lesson)

 print("Top Museums in Paris:", museums)

-Evaluating relevancy na very important part for AI agent performance.
-E dey make sure say information wey di agent retrieve and generate dey appropriate, correct, and useful to di user.
-Make we check how to evaluate relevancy for AI agents, including examples and techniques.
+Evaluating relevancy na important part of AI agent performance.
+E dey make sure say di info wey di agent find and generate dey correct, appropriate, and useful to di user.
+Make we look how to evaluate relevancy in AI agents, with practical examples and techniques.

 Example: